shreyanna/Sentiment-Analysis/README.md

 - **`text`**: The raw content of each Twitter post.
 - **`sentiment`**: A categorical label indicating the sentiment of the post: **positive**, **neutral**, or **negative**.

-This dataset was filtered to retain only the `text` and `sentiment` columns for analysis.
+The dataset was filtered to retain only the `text` and `sentiment` columns for analysis.

 ---